 21 Nov Where to find the best skiing in Europe for good skiers

 There are many articles out there on the best skiing in Europe but not all of them address the ski level.
-After decades of living and working in the European Alps, here are our thoughts on the best skiing in Europe for good skiers.
+After decades of living and working in the European Alps, here are our thoughts on the best skiing in Europe and ski safaris for good skiers.

 As a disclaimer, being huge ski safari fans we are a little biased as to what we think constitutes the best skiing in Europe for good skiers.
 For us moving from ski resort to ski resort and, more importantly, to the small villages between those resorts is the most fun.
 Based on this, these are our choices.